lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 - `kmac_pkg::RegLatency`: The register write takes 5 cycles.
 - `kmac_pkg::Sha3Latency`: Keccak round latency takes 96 cycles, which is the masked version of the Keccak round.

+#### FIFO Depth and Empty status

+If the SW is slow and the SHA3 engine pops the data fast enough, the Message FIFO's depth may remain **0**.
+The Message FIFO's `fifo_empty` signal, however, is lowered for a cycle.
+This enables the HW to fire the interrupt even the FIFO remains empty.

+However, the recommended approach to write messages is:

+1. Check the FIFO depth {{<regref "STATUS.fifo_depth" >}}.
+2. Write the remained size.
+3. Then repeat.

+#### Masking

 The message FIFO does not generate the masked message data.
 Incoming message bistream is not sensitive to the leakage.